Why is my Furniture Taking so Long to Arrive?

 - Nationwide Truck Driver Shortage - A lack of truck drivers means there are less trucks on the road, which lengthens delivery times.
 The pandemic and a variety of additional factors have caused the shortage of LTL transportation personnel.

-- Texas Deep Freeze: As the COVID-19 freeze on the furniture industry finally began to thaw, February's numerous severe winter weather events in the South and Northeast disrupted transportation.
+- Texas Deep Freeze of 2021: As the COVID-19 freeze on the furniture industry finally began to thaw, February's numerous severe winter weather events in the South and Northeast disrupted transportation.
 This halted production of foam, a core component of mattress and upholstery.
 As a result, manufacturers are now facing additional supply disruptions due to shipping delays caused by the disruption in foam production.

 - Surge in Demand - As the amount of time many people were at home increased, so did the demand for home decor and furniture both in-person and online.
 In 2020, more people ordered furniture than ever before and many factories continue to struggle to keep up with demand.
 This is especially the case with handmade furniture, as extra care is taken to create every piece, causing a longer production process.